ryandoyle5401/Budgetr/Weekly Updates/Week 6 Status Update.md

 2. Get in better communication with the team
 3. Write at least one test for database
 4. Learn Github Actions

 ### Mitkumar
+1. Want to make the UI look more modern and user friendly